-- A. Assign operation and maintenance personnel and schedule them to participate in commissioning team activities. - B. Provide the bid documentation, prepared by Architect and approved by Owner, to the CxA and each Contractor for use in developing the commissioning plan, per IECC current adopted version.
+- A. Assign operation and maintenance personnel and schedule them to participate in commissioning team activities. - B. Provide design and construction documentation, prepared by Architect and approved by Owner, to the CxA and each Contractor for use in developing the commissioning plan, per IECC current adopted version.